hadamlenz/responsive-wrapper/readme.md

 <script src="./src/js/responsive-wrapper/dist/responsive-wrapper.js"></script>
 ```

 you can apply the functionality by setting some attributes on the wrapper and children you want to change.
 Its really important that all of the elements that you are using have an id attribute.
 The script will look for the `responsive-wrapper` class.
-The wrapper will wrap the child elements when the current breakpoint up is in the `data-rw-breakpoints`
+The wrapper will wrap the child elements when the current breakpoint up is in the `data-rw-breakpoints`.
+For the below example the wrapper will wrap the 2 elements when `0 < width < 768px`

 ```
 <div id="row-sm" class="responsive-wrapper" data-rw-breakpoints="xs,sm">